 Aitas is different from other Japanese language schools since most of them are using the Indirect Method.
 This method is where Japanese grammar is taught using a vehicular language such as English.
 Aitas prioritizes using the Direct Method as a way of teaching the Japanese language because the school believes that students will learn to communicate in Japanese at a much faster pace.
 Lastly, Aitas' class sizes are structured to have an average of 5 to 6 students.

 When it comes to flexibility, Japademy makes every effort to offer students flexible alternatives to learning Japanese.
-Japademy's Classroom Lessons are for students who live in the Greater Toronto Area.
-On the other hand, for those people who do not have the option to join this In-Person lessons, Japademy offers Online Group Lessons which are perfect for beginners located anywhere in the USA and Canada.
+Japademy's Japanese Classes in Toronto are for students who live in the Greater Toronto Area.
+On the other hand, for those people who do not have the option to join this In-Person lessons, Japademy offers Japanese Online Group Lessons which are perfect for beginners located anywhere in the USA and Canada.
 Here, students are part of a small group of students learning online via Zoom.
-But that is not everything, for people who want an unique learning experience that fits their learning style and schedule, Online Private Lessons are also available.
+But that is not everything, for people who want an unique learning experience that fits their learning style and schedule, Japanese Online Private Lessons are also available.

 Aitas offers a flexible scheduling system to its students.
 The school offers a variety of options for students to attend classes, including both online and in-person formats.
 Students can choose to attend classes on a regular or irregular schedule, or even take classes on a self-paced basis.
 Additionally, they offer a range of extra-curricular activities and workshops to help students stay interested and engaged in the language and culture of Japan.
 Lastly, Aitas is committed to providing a learning environment that is tailored to each student's individual needs.